Your data

 Reporting

 • Collection – local hospital IT systems collect and store information on patients with kidney disease.
-The hospital then sends, via secure email, a pre-determined set of data about each patient to the Renal Association who store it securely in the UKRR’s database.
+The hospital then sends, via secure email, a pre-determined set of data about each patient to the UK Kidney Association who store it securely in the UKRR’s database.

 • Validation – the UKRR runs the data through a series of specialist computer programmes which check that the data are accurate.
 Where errors are found, the UKRR will ask the hospital to correct it.